Ananya200314/IITM_TDS_Project2/README.md

 #### **Insights from the Data**

 1. **Average Rating Analysis**
    - The mean average rating across the dataset is **4.00**, indicating a generally favorable reception for the books.
-Itís essential to analyze what factors contribute to this high average.
+It‚Äôs essential to analyze what factors contribute to this high average.

 2. **Ratings Distribution**
    - The distribution of ratings indicates a significant number of **5-star ratings** (19,965) compared to other ratings, with a noticeable tapering off toward lower ratings.
 This reflects a positive reception but could imply that many books are either loved or have received biased reviews.